Civil Society Organisations (CSOs) in the Global South, including coalitions, networks, and individual organizations.

 Oxfam America Rockefeller Foundation USAID-OFDA Bill & Melinda Gates Foundation ECHO

 We enhance policy-level and operational collaboration between local and national organisations.
 We aim to increase local influence on decision-making at international, regional and national policy level through advocacy, networking and communication

-We offer a platform for collaboration, along with learning and resources to strengthen the organizational capacity of our members as well as their accountability and preparedness to respond to the needs of their communities.
+We offer a platform for collaboration, along with learning and resources to strengthen the organisational capacity of our members as well as their accountability and preparedness to respond to the needs of their communities.

-We advocate for increased access to direct funding for local and national organizations.
+We advocate for increased access to direct funding for local and national organisations.
 As part of this, we are exploring the design of innovative financing models including piloting independent, pooled funding mechanisms at country levels guided by the network.

 “We do not have all the answers at NEAR.
 What we have is proximity and intimate understanding of our communities, along with local credibility and trust.
 We’re creating an environment that enables innovation and great ideas.”

 “We promote needs-based assistance in accordance with humanitarian principles, respond to the most urgent needs, strengthen cluster coordination system and reinforce the leadership, the Pooled fund need to be channel to front line responders”